GoogleCloudPlatform/ml-on-gcp/sklearn/titanic/README.md

 	* $MY_FOLDER: the folder name to be used in the bucket (e.g. titanic_folder).

 ## Steps:
 We will create a [VM instance](https://cloud.google.com/compute/docs/instances/), configure it, and use it to train a model.
-While some of the steps can be done using the web portal [here](https://pantheon.corp.google.com/compute/instances), we will try to accomplish this using the SDK and mainly the [gcloud](https://cloud.google.com/sdk/gcloud/) command.
+While some of the steps can be done using the web portal [here](https://pantheon.corp.google.com/compute/instances), we will try to accomplish this using the *SDK* and mainly the [*gcloud*](https://cloud.google.com/sdk/gcloud/) command.
 Unless otherwise specified as a comment, all the commands are to be run locally.

 ##### 1. Create a Google Compute Engine Instance
 First, we should create a *GCE* instance that we can use to train our model on.
-In this case, we can rely on many of the default arguments and simply create the instance:
+In this case, we can rely on many of the default arguments:

 ```bash
 gcloud compute instances create $MY_INSTANCE
 ```
-which creates an instance of type *n1-standard-1* (1 CPU, 3.75GB of RAM), a *Debian* disk image, and with no scopes.
+which creates an instance of type *n1-standard-1* (1 CPU, 3.75GB of RAM), with a *Debian* disk image and no scopes.
 This is fine as long as we need not the instance access *GCS*.
 Otherwise, we will have to provide the right scope:

 ```bash
 gcloud compute instances create $MY_INSTANCE --scopes storage-rw